SoCalPLS/SoCalPLS.github.io/index.md

 ## Registration

 There will be no registration fee.
-Please register via ([this form](http://goo.gl/forms/AptCpvr9yE)).

 Please register by **Tuesday, November 8th**, so that we can get an accurate headcount for ordering food and acquiring parking passes.
+The registration form will be available shortly

 ---